What can consumers know from a US wine label?

 What does alcohol content tell you?

-The alcohol level of wine ranges from 7% to 16%, fortified wines even higher, but most are in the 12% to 14% range.
-The mouthfeel of wine is improved by alcohol; higher levels will feel richer, heavier, smoother, and have more body.
-Also, high-alcohol wine can have ripe fruit flavors since very ripe grapes contain more sugar, which translates to more alcohol once fermented.Â
+The alcohol level ranges from 7% to 16%; fortified wines are even higher, but most are in the 12% to 14% range.
+Alcohol improves wine’s mouthfeel; higher levels will feel richer, heavier, smoother, and have more body.
+Also, high-alcohol wine can have ripe fruit flavors since very ripe grapes contain more sugar, translating to more alcohol once fermented.

 Counting calories